jakejones2/nc-news-app/README.md

 ### Code

-- If on profile page of user with no starred/authored articles or comments, display a custom message rather than an infinite spinner or generic error
 - Improve SEO
 - Sort order of h tags for better accessibility
 - Manage 404s better
-- Improve error handling on the Profile page
 - Built a test suite
 - Research custom hooks and break up some larger components
 - The modals look old fashioned.
 Make them smaller, and appearing by the click.
 Maybe no need to dim the page?